decentralized-identity/keri/docs/Q-and-A.md

 _(SamMSmith)_

 #### Key Event Receipt Log
 Signed Key Events, keeping track of establishment events.
 To begin with the inception event and any number of rotation events.
+We call that the _establishment subsequence_. \
+(_@henkvancann_)

 <img src="../images/inception-rotation.png" alt="inception and any number of rotation events" border="0" width="400">